levante-framework/levante-web-dashboard/docs/location-strategies.md

 # Location Strategies: History & Current State

 This document summarizes the location strategies that have been tried and which ones are currently in use for the Locate Me feature.
+For the separate geo-strategy demo (privacy summaries), see `README_GEOSTRATEGY.md`.

 ## Overview